Exploring our family’s cave

 days, days of his fathers’, and of his youth.
 I remember said he some one hundred and

-adding farm to farm.
-Surely this gentleman must be Lord of Kilton Manors, for
+farm.
+Surely this gentleman must be Lord of Kilton Manors, for formerly it

 Then he